Applies to: System Center Configuration Manager (Current Branch)

 Non-Compliant Apps Compliance Settings

 You can now create non-compliant apps rules for Android and iOS apps in compliance policies.
-If devices have the specified applications installed, they will be marked “non-compliant” and will lose access to company resources according to conditional access policies in place.
+If devices have the specified applications installed, they are be marked “non-compliant” and lose access to company resources according to conditional access policies in place.
 For more information Conditional access device compliance policy improvements.

 PFX Certificate Creation and Distribution and S/MIME Support